 Additionally, an upper entrance should be included so that it can minimize congestion at the main lower entrance and increase airflow.
 The upper entrance is particularly preferred by returning foragers perhaps due to its convenience.
 This minimizes congestion as explained earlier.
 An upper entrance also comes in handy during winter months by helping eliminate excessive moisture.
 It provides a pathway for moist air to escape from the hive.

-Note – honeybees are complex insects whose behavior may not be understood some times.
+Note – honeybees are complex insects whose behaviour may not be understood sometimes.
 For instance, the bees might completely ignore a hole that has been drilled into the hive body.
 If this happens, it is advisable that this vent be covered with a screen guard that will cushion the colony from robber bees.

 2. Using a Screened Bottom Board

 This is definitely the most popular strategy for ventilating honey bee colonies.
 It is mostly used for countering varroa mites but also helps ventilate the honeybee colony.
 The board provides a pathway for air to flow into the hive through the bottom of the beehive and then flow out through the top of the hive.

 A drawer or tray may be included with the screened bottom board to serve a special purpose.
 You can close this completely or open it depending on the ventilation requirements of the bee colony.
 Closing it helps prevent or limit airflow whereas the contrary will help provide free airflow into the beehive.

 Boring holes on the topmost brood box will help provide some airflow into the hive.
 The holes should be an inch in diameter but should be screened from the inside.
 Screening helps keep off robber bees.